Event Tickets Center and the CTF

 The Ticket Act

-Antitrust Lawsuit against Live Nation and Ticketmaster
+Antitrust Lawsuit Against Live Nation and Ticketmaster

-Maryland Governor Signs Bill Banning Speculative Tickets
+Maryland Governor Signs Bill Banning Speculative Ticketing

 In 2024, the state of Maryland signed a new bill into law that bans the selling of speculative tickets, which are tickets the seller does not yet have possession of.
 The law also aims to protect consumers against unfair ticketing practices by requiring price and fee transparency, and requiring refunds for certain circumstances.